Atabany/MappyMapAdyen/README.md

 ## UX

-User can choose specific region on the map and then press search to show the venus around this region of the map
+User can choose specific region on the map and then press search to show the venues around this region of the map

 ## FAQ